No products in the cart.

 My freshly longarmed quilt had been soaking for hours in spilled cleaning solution from a box that was sitting on top of it.
 GASP! and NOOOOOO!

 The following 24 hours were a harrowing life and death fight for my quilt's survival.
-I researched eeeeeverything the internet had to offer.
+I tried to recall all of my fabric dyeing knowledge from my time as a fiber arts major in college as well as researching eeeeeverything the internet had to offer.
 This is a photo my husband took of me the following morning.
 PTSD is not pretty.

 Just like a medical injury, fabric bleeding can be both treated and prevented.
 Today, we’ll talk about both.